PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter4.md

 - **Review Types**: Different types of reviews, such as design reviews, code reviews, and requirements reviews.
 - **Review Criteria**: Specific criteria and checklists used to assess the quality and compliance of reviewed items.
-- **Analysis Methods**: Techniques for analyzing software components, such as failure modes and effects analysis (FMEA), reliability analysis, and performance analysis.
+- **Analysis Methods**: Techniques for analyzing hardware components, such as failure modes and effects analysis (FMEA), reliability analysis, and performance analysis.
 - **Review Roles**: Roles and responsibilities of participants in the review process.

 **Importance**: Review and analysis procedures provide a structured approach to identifying and resolving issues early in the development process, ensuring quality and compliance.